-There are a minimum set of APIs and services that are required in order to implement the use-cases outlined in this document.
+There are a minimum set of APIs and services that are required in order to implement the use-cases described above outlined in this document.
 In this section, we discuss these requirements, vis-a-vis the use-cases.
-The Architecture document, also being developed by this working group, will be described these APIs and services in much greater detail.
+In the The Architecture document, that will also be also being developed by this working group, will be described these APIs and services in much greater detail.

 Figure 1 shows the relationship between an application and the various APIs and services, from the application point of view.
-The outer box Application contains a box labelled Computation, which accounts for those use-cases which envision an existing computation being directly modified to interact with a GridCPR system.
+The first thing to notice is that the The outer box labelled Application contains a box labelled Computation, which accounts for some of the those use-cases which envisions an existing computation being directly modified to interact with a GridCPR system.
 This could be done via an automatic program transformation, tool like C^3 , or by changes to an application framework, like Cactus or XCAT3.
 In other use-cases, there is an agent that is external to the core computation that is responsible for ensuring the continuation of the computation.
 EDG and RealityGrid are examples of this.